q-viper/SmogDetection-1/PROJECT README.md

 https://github.com/SayedMaheen/sg_PlanetEarth </br>
 ****************************************************************************************************************************************

-Check out this exclusive web-app we have created for our project at https://smog4000.onrender.com/.
-At this site, you can upload your Smog/Clear images and test the accuracy of our classification system.
+**_Check out this exclusive web-app we have deployed for our project at https://smog4000.onrender.com/.
+At this site, you can upload your Smog/Clear images and test the accuracy of our classification system._**

 ## Screenshots from the User Interface: